 Dihybrid Inheritance – Inheritance Ep 3

 Dihybrid inheritance looks at the possibilities of two characteristics being inherited together.
 Each characteristic is coded for by a separate gene.
-In this case it is much easier to use a Punnett square to work out the possible genotypes of the offspring as a genetic diagram would get very messy and difficult to read.
-In...
+Punnett squares can be used to work out the possible genotypes and phenotypes of the offspring.
+In the example below, we are looking at the inheritance of wing colour in beetles as we did...
 Continue Reading →

 Codominance and Multiple Alleles – Inheritance Ep 2